Southern Texas

 Fort Lipantitlán (State Historical Park) ?

-A Mexican adobe fort located on the west bank of the Nueces River three miles west of town.
+A Mexican stockaded adobe fort located on the west bank of the Nueces River three miles west of town.
 Built to prevent new American settlers from arriving in Texas.
 It was captured by Texan forces in November 1835, but not held immediately thereafter.
-Mexican troops unsuccessfully attacked the Texan-held fort in July 1842.
+Abandoned and destroyed by Mexican troops in May 1836.

 A Spanish presidio was reportedly located here as early as 1734, but was long gone before 1825.